‘Battlestar Galactica’ Richard Hatch Dies At Age 71 Of Pancreatic Cancer

 — Laurie Gibson (@celticraven1962) February 8, 2017

 PageSix says that Battlestar Galactica‘s Richard Hatch had been fighting pancreatic cancer, but lost that fight today at 1:30 this afternoon.
-Hatch’s son, Paul was by his side, and Hatch is also survived by a brother, John Hatch.
+Hatch’s son, Paul, was by his side, and Hatch is also survived by a brother, John Hatch.

 RELATED REPORTS BY INQUISITR